rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 Speaking of protocols, Rust's full-blown HTTP story is solidifying, with [Hyper]'s master branch currently providing full Tokio support (and official release imminent).
 Work on HTTP/2 is well under way.
-And the web framework ecosystem is growing too, with [Rocket] coming out this year as a highly ergonomic and flexible framework that offers quite good performance.
+And the web framework ecosystem is growing too, with [Rocket] coming out this year with the ergonomics and flexibility of a scripting framework and the performance and reliability of Rust.
 Together with supporting libraries like the [Diesel] ORM, this ecosystem is showing how Rust can provide slick, ergonomic developer experiences without sacrificing an ounce of performance or reliability.

 [Hyper]: https://hyper.rs/
 [Rocket]: https://rocket.rs/